JayBee007/coincap-api-demo/README.md

 - Due to the limitation of graphql API, pagination fetches previous data too
 - Components reuse is minimum, will be nice to have an abstraction of Table component
 - At the moment, no error handling has been implemented
+- Known issue with apollo-client's fetchMore, due to which infinite scroll cannot show proper loading indicator

 ## TODO